 ✔ Orders received on approval

-But libraries can make more money from people who do not visit the library by offering online services, which the public want & are prepared to pay for.
-In many cases library staff aren't involved, so no additional workload is place upon existing staff.
+However public libraries can make more money by offering online services, which the public want and are prepared to pay for, to bridge the funding gap.
+For some services, library staff aren't involved and additional workload isn't placed upon existing staff.

-If you are interested in making your libraries profitable, please read on... or call us to make an appointment for a personal presentation.
+If you are interested in keeping libraries open, please read on... or call us to make an appointment for a personal presentation.

-Don't close libraries, because once they are closed you lose the ability to create revenue streams for the Council, which are needed to support other services.
+Don't close libraries, because once libraries are closed you lose the ability to create revenue streams for the Council, which are needed to support other services.